rigetti/pyquil/docs/source/noise.rst

 Scan Over Noise Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-We perform a scan over three levels of noise each at 20 theta points.
+We perform a scan over three levels of noise, each at 20 theta points.

 Specifically, we investigate T1 values of 1, 3, and 10 us.
 By default,
 T2 = T1 / 2, 1 qubit gates take 50 ns, and 2 qubit gates take 150 ns.